gabfelix/dotfiles/README.md

 ```

 ### Wrapper script
-The `stowit.sh` wrapper script can help the user quickly stow to `$HOME` by wrapping around the stow command.
+The `stowit.sh` wrapper script can help the user quickly symlink config files to `$HOME` by wrapping around the `stow` command.
+Note that `--no-folding` is enabled by default, which means it'll only symlink files, not directories.
 Assuming you're inside this repository's cloned directory, run:

 ```sh
 $ ./stowit.sh */
 ```